SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 export default Dashboard
 ```

-As you can see AdminBro uses [React](https://reactjs.org/) as a frontend framework.
+As you can see AdminJS uses [React](https://reactjs.org/) as a frontend framework.
 So before
 you proceed - make sure you know how [react](https://reactjs.org/) works.

 ## Where you can insert your custom components?

-Currently, there are 4 places where you can inject components to alter how AdminBro looks:
+Currently, there are 4 places where you can inject components to alter how AdminJS looks:

 - overriding how properties are rendered in {@link PropertyOptions#components} by using `components` object (**PLURAL**)
 - creating new or update default actions by overriding {@link Action#component} param
-- changing how the dashboard looks like by using {@link AdminBroOptions#dashboard dashboard.component} param.
+- changing how the dashboard looks like by using {@link AdminJSOptions#dashboard dashboard.component} param.
 - creating new pages by using {@link AdminPage}.

 ## Requiring component

-First of all - you have to require them by using {@link AdminBro.bundle} function.
+First of all - you have to require them by using {@link AdminJS.bundle} function.
 What it does -
 it gives your component an unique ID and sends it to the __bundling__ process.

-You can do it like this: `{ component: AdminBro.bundle('./path-to-your-jsx-or-tsx-file') }`
+You can do it like this: `{ component: AdminJS.bundle('./path-to-your-jsx-or-tsx-file') }`

-All files required by {@link AdminBro.bundle} has to have one default export - the one with your [react](https://reactjs.org/) component.
+All files required by {@link AdminJS.bundle} has to have one default export - the one with your [react](https://reactjs.org/) component.

 You can use either `.jsx` or `.tsx` extension for your components.

 ## Dependencies

-AdminBro bundler gives you the ability to import following dependencies without the need of requiring them in your `package.json` file:
+AdminJS bundler gives you the ability to import following dependencies without the need of requiring them in your `package.json` file:

 - [react](https://reactjs.org/)
 - [react-dom](https://reactjs.org/)